By K W Warburton, The Reluctant Spoonie

-If you’ve ever talked to a stranger about your chronic pain, chances are they will have said something to you along the lines of ‘but have you tried yoga?‘ as if yoga has the power to cure all ills.
+If you’ve ever mentioned your chronic pain to a stranger, chances are they will have said something to you along the lines of ‘but have you tried yoga?‘ as if yoga has the power to cure all ills.
 Randomly signing up to a yoga class when you’re not ready may actually make things worse.
 (Starting any exercise regime when you have a chronic illness should be carefully monitored by a medical professional to prevent injury and flare ups).
 I’ve now gotten to the stage in my graded exercise programme where I can do a small amount of physical activity everyday.
 I decided to try one of Yoga With Adriene’s 30 day challenges to see what this yoga hype is all about and whether it will actually do anything to reduce my pain levels.

 *Disclaimer- I have been doing a muscle strengthening graded exercise programme for 2 years.
 Remember to check with your doctor prior to stating any new exercise regime.